mssfoobar/docs/docs/30_deployment/70-platform-aoh/60-setup-aoh-applications.md

 Upload it within bucket of `common-iam` while creating a folder named `public`

 Log into keycloak
-To be regen in keycloak and update into aws secrets:
+To be regen user key in keycloak and update into aws secrets:
 In Keycload, go to Clients,

-For Aoh_rnr:
+For client iam secret:
 Place into aws_secrets:
 `.common-rnr.iam.client_secret : <secrets>`
+`.aoh_web.iam.client_secret : <secrets>`
+`.ar2_web.iam.client_secret : <secrets>`

+Go into Minio -> Identity -> Users
+Regenatrate the Access keys and place it into the follow Aws-secrets:

-For Ar2_web:
+For commmon-iam:
+Regen the key,
 Place into aws_secrets:
-Select realms -> ar2-> Clients ->xxxx service -> Credentials
+`.common-iam.store.access_key : <secrets>`
+`.common-iam.store.secret_key : <secrets>`

+For commmon-rnr:
+Regen the key,
+Place into aws_secrets:
+`.common-rnr.store.access_key : <secrets>`
+`.common-rnr.store.secret_key : <secrets>`

+For ar2-ucs:
+regen the key and place into:
+'.ar2-ucs.store.access_key'
+'.ar2-ucs.store.secret_key'

 ![kc1](/img/keycloak/keycloak_client_details_credentials.jpg)